 After the stonework was finished in 1937 as a federal Works Progress Administration project, student honor societies and graduating classes in the late 1930s donated the clock and floodlights.
-Finishing touches in the 1940s included the tower’s marbled shrine room – where senior class rings now spend a night – and what was planned as a temporary speaker system.
-There have been minor upgrades to the sound and lighting systems over the years; a carillon housed in Holladay Hall as part of the electronic bell system replaced the original in the 1980s.
+Finishing touches in the 1940s included the tower’s marbled Shrine Room – where senior class rings now spend a night – and what was planned as a temporary speaker system.
+There have been minor upgrades to the sound and lighting systems over the years; the most recently installed carillon, housed in Holladay Hall as part of the electronic bell system, was installed in the 1980s.

 In 2009, students initiated a grassroots campaign to finish the Belltower.
 Gifts from some 411 students, alumni and other donors financed the purchase of a five-bell Westminster chime set.
 Three bells are currently displayed in the Erdahl-Cloyd West Wing of D.H.
 Hill Library and the others are in storage.

 The class of 2010 purchased the largest 2,000-pound bell.
 Members who gave at the $210 level have their names engraved upon it.
 The five bells also include the Helena H. Gardner Bell, given by her husband and their three children in her memory, and the W.F.
 Morris Sr. and Jr. Bell, given by W.F.
 Morris III and his family to honor his father and grandfather.
 Funds toward a few other bells also were raised.